LWoods07/MY-SP/README.md

 - Move using **W,A,S,D**
 - Left-click to **mine adjacent blocks**
-- Sell ore to get Values and upgrade your pickaxe to mine more!! **Go to green block to sell**
+- Sell ore to get Values and upgrade your pickaxe to mine more!! **Go to green block to sell and go to **
 ---

 ## 🧰 Installation